1 What is SUSE Linux Enterprise Server for SAP Applications? #

 1.1.3 Simplified SAP HANA system replication setup #

-SUSE Linux Enterprise Server for SAP Applications supports SAP HANA System Replication using components of SUSE Linux Enterprise High Availability Extension and two additional resource agents (RA).
+SUSE Linux Enterprise Server for SAP Applications supports SAP HANA System Replication using components of SUSE Linux Enterprise High Availability and two additional resource agents (RA).
 Additionally, SUSE Linux Enterprise Server for SAP Applications ships with a YaST wizard that simplifies the cluster setup.

 1.1.3.1 SAPHana